Dignity, Privacy and Respect

 3. Care Home Staff: Employees in care homes responsible for residents’ well-being.

-4. Support Workers: People aiding those with disabilities, mental health issues, or other needs.
+4. Support Workers: People helping those with disabilities, mental health issues, or other needs.

 5. Managers and Supervisors: Those overseeing care teams and implementing policies.